nand0san/proxy_find/README.md

 - The scripts use SSL verification disabling, which should be used cautiously in production environments.
 - Proxy availability and performance can change rapidly.
 Regular re-testing is recommended.
 - Using free proxies comes with risks.
 Use at your own discretion and avoid transmitting sensitive data.
+- The timeout for each proxy test is set to 5 seconds to balance between thoroughness and speed.

 ## Contributing